realhand-inc/realhand-website/README.md

 ## Deployment

-The site is configured for deployment at the root domain.
+The site is configured for GitHub Pages deployment at `/realhand-website/`.

 Build settings:
-- Base path: `/` (root)
+- Base path: `/realhand-website/`
-- Router basename: Not set (root path)
+- Router basename: `/realhand-website`

 ## Features